922 KAR 1:140. Foster care and adoption permanency services.

 (a) The return of a child in the custody of the cabinet to the child's parent; and

 (b) Another permanency goal for the child if return to parent is not achieved within fifteen (15) of the last twenty two (22) months, in accordance with 42 U.S.C.
 675(5)(E).

-(7) "Relative" means an individual related to a child by blood, marriage, or adoption to a child.
+(10) "Relative" means an individual related to a child by blood, marriage, or adoption.

 Section 2.
 Children in Care.
 Unless the secretary of the cabinet or designee approves an exception based on overall trends in the foster care population, the maximum number of children who receive foster care in excess of twenty four (24) months shall be 3,000 during a state fiscal year.

 Section 3.
 Permanency Planning.
 (1) In a court permanency hearing held pursuant to KRS 610.125, the cabinet shall demonstrate that reasonable efforts to return the child to the child's parent:

 (b) Are not required under the provisions of KRS 610.127.